raspberrypilearning/getting-started-with-node-red/worksheet.md

   ![Deploy flow](images/deploy.png)

-1. Now click on the blue square on the left of the "On" node.
-Your LED should light up.
-You should be able to turn the LED off by clicking the blue square on the "Off" node.
+1. Now click on the blue square on the left of the "On" node to *inject* the message `1`.
+The **Green LED** node receives the message and your LED should light up.
+You should be able to turn the LED off by clicking the blue square on the "Off" node, which injects the message `0`.

   ![Deploy on](images/deploy-on.png)

 # Debugging your flow

-1. If your LED doesn't turn on and off, firstly check your wiring on the breadboard.
-Check you have wired your LED to Ground and Pin 17 correctly on your Raspberry Pi.
+1. If your LED doesn't turn on and off, firstly check you have wired the components correctly on the breadboard.
+Also make sure you check you have wired your LED to Ground and Pin 17 on your Raspberry Pi.

   You can also ask Node RED to display debugging information by wiring up your nodes to a **Debug** node, which can be found under *output*.
 Drag in a debug node and wire your two inject nodes to it, then click Deploy.
-When you click the buttons to inject the message, Node RED will show you what was injected in the **Debug** tab to the right.
+When you click the buttons to inject the message, Node RED will show you what was injected in the **Debug** tab on the right side of the screen - click the tab to display the messages.

   ![Debug node](images/debug-node.png)